TyrealGray/HMIYC/README.md

-# HMIYC
+##HMIYC
+---
-##Hunt Me If You Can is an UnrealEngine4 Battle Game
-It's a total 3d engraved version of AssassinWar(https://github.com/TyrealGray/AssassinWar)
+**Hunt Me If You Can is an UnrealEngine4 Battle Game** It's a total 3d engraved version of `AssassinWar(https://github.com/TyrealGray/AssassinWar)`
+---
+##To begin coding
+Open `HuntMeIfYouCan.uproject` and refresh Visual Studio Project